Charlie9009/CI_MS1_MYGYM/README.md

 * **Video section**

     * At the top of the page there is a heading encouraging the user for todays workout.
-    * Beneath the heading there are a variate of workout videos with different muscelgroups depending on what the user want to work on today.
+    * Beneath the heading there are a variate of workout videos with different muscel groups depending on what the user want to work on today.
     <img src="docs/features/f_videos.jpg">

 ### Contact